Hulu’s ‘Murdaugh: Death in the Family’ Unveils Jason Clarke as a Ruthless Patriarch in a Chilling True-Crime Drama with Patricia Arquette

 Share your love

-If you thought 2025 couldn’t possibly fit another true-crime series into its lineup, think again.
-Between Netflix’s ‘Monster: The Ed Gein Story‘ and Peacock’s ‘Devil in Disguise: John Wayne Gacy,’ the genre already feels oversaturated.
-Yet Hulu has found a way to crash the party with something that feels darker, more unsettling, and maybe even more relevant, because ‘Murdaugh: Death in the Family‘ is a scripted drama that doesn’t just retell a murder case but digs deep into the collapse of an American dynasty that once seemed untouchable.
+But if you thought that 2025 couldn’t possibly squeeze another true-crime series into its schedule, well, think again.
+Because between Netflix’s ‘Monster: The Ed Gein Story’ and ‘Devil in Disguise: John Wayne Gacy,’ the genre is already feeling exceptionally oversaturated.
+But Hulu is doing what it can to crash this particular party with something that feels darker, more disturbing, and perhaps even more relevant, simply because ‘Murdaugh: Death in the Family’ is a scripted drama that not only tells the same old story of a murder but also explores the downfall of an American dynasty that seemed completely untouchable.

 A Dynasty Built on Law, Undone by Its Own Lies